shakurgds/geo-eda/README.md

 # geo-eda
-A repository for Geoeda Initial Project
+A repository for Geoeda Initial Project.

+# ESDA is Powerfull EDA
+Autocorelation and Regression